About Some Client Authors Stopping Updates#

 What is this remote configuration, and what functions can it provide for your subscription?
 You can open the link to the original "Remote Configuration", where there are annotations at the top.

-DNS leak refers to the situation where, while using a VPN or other privacy services, the user's real IP address is sent to the ISP's DNS server (such as China Unicom, China Mobile) through DNS requests instead of through the secure, anonymous DNS server set by the VPN.
-If you see the Chinese flag on websites like DNS Leak Test or ipleak, you should be aware that DNS leakage may have occurred.
+DNS leaks refer to situations where a user's real IP address is sent to the ISP's DNS server (such as China Unicom, China Mobile) through DNS requests while using a VPN or other privacy services, instead of going through the secure, anonymous DNS server set up by the VPN.
+If you see the Chinese flag on websites like DNS Leak Test or ipleak, you should be aware that a DNS leak may have occurred.

-If a leak does occur, what problems might arise?
-I don't know what it might lead to, but you might receive messages like the ones below:
+What problems could arise if there is indeed a leak?
+I don't know what might happen; perhaps you might receive messages like the ones below.

-I think it's best to avoid letting them know about this.
-Although no one knows the specific detection mechanism, it is likely obtained from the network level.
+I think it’s best to avoid letting them know about this.
+Although no one knows the exact detection mechanism, it is likely obtained from the network layer.
 In a typical home network topology, what Wireshark can see, the ISP can also see, so it is very clear what websites you accessed using DNS resolutions like 114.114.114.114 or 223.5.5.5.

 This leads to the first usage tip—Enable TUN mode in Clash and disable the system proxy.

-The difference from the ordinary system proxy mode is that in TUN mode, Clash creates a virtual network card that takes over all network traffic from the network layer.
+The difference from the ordinary system proxy mode is that in TUN mode, Clash creates a virtual network card to take over all network traffic from the network layer.

-The ordinary system proxy mode operates with the permissions of one software to take over the network of other software, and there are always some applications that cannot be intercepted, such as games or command-line tools.
+The ordinary system proxy mode takes over the network of other software with the permissions of a single software, which means there are always some applications that cannot be taken over, such as games or command-line tools.
 Therefore, we should enable TUN mode and disable the system proxy, allowing the network card to handle this instead of the software.

 Operation One (Enable TUN Mode)#